ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 The User must enter its bank card details and confirm its payment by clicking on the relevant button.
 The User shall be redirected to the authentication page of Stripe, which is the payment provider used by Amaro, so that it can enter the authentication code sent automatically by SMS to the telephone number stated in the sign-up form.
 The User shall have a limited period to enter that authentication code in order to confirm payment.

 Once the payment has been validated, a preview of the payment order, including the purchase reference and the formula selected, the amount invoiced and the invoice date, shall be displayed to the User and a PDF invoice for the transaction shall be generated (invoice available in the “My notifications” page of the User Account).
 Amaro shall also confirm receipt of the purchase through an email sent by Amaro to the User at the email address stated in its User Account.
 That email shall summarise the Alert formula taken out by the User.

-For all professional users, and in the case of non-professional natural persons subject to their waiving their cancellation right, Alerts shall immediately be credited to the User account from the time payment is validated by Amaro’s service provider.
+For all professional users and for the non-professional natural persons who have opted for immediate activation of the Alert subscription, Alerts shall immediately be credited to the User account from the time payment is validated by Amaro’s service provider.

 The User must then indicate, in the “My Alerts” page accessible from its User Account, the natural and legal persons in relation to which it wishes to receive Alerts.
 The User may also state its own name or the name of the company it represents as the case may be.

 When an Alert subscription expires according to the terms of the formula selected by the User, the formula shall be renewed automatically for a period of one year.
 The User shall receive an email one month before its subscription expires, reminding it about the automatic renewal of its subscription and how to cancel the automatic renewal.
 If the User does not cancel its subscription within the period prescribed, the sum corresponding to the subscription initially selected by the User shall automatically be debited from the bank account indicated in its User Account.